Hager-elhwarii/Ultimate-Html-Interview-Questions/README.md

 * **Non-semantic elements**: `<div>` and `<span>` tells nothing about its content.

 <p align="right"><a href="#readme-top">[↑] back to top</a></p>

+## Q. What is the role of the alt attribute in HTML?

+The alt attribute provides alternative text for an image in case the image cannot be displayed.
+This is important for accessibility, as screen readers can read the alt text to describe the image to visually impaired users.

 ## Q. ***What is Character Encoding?***